pipelight/pipelight/README.md

 };
 ```

 Use the provided sweet shorthands, or make your owns.
-(Composition API)
+(Helpers API)

 ```ts
 const my_pipeline = pipeline("build website", () => [